Turbulence and dust fragility in protoplanetary discs: Data Availability

 \subsubsection{Valid models}

-We run 14 \dustpy models with combinations of $\alpha=10^{-4}$/$10^{-3}$ and \vfrag$=0.5$--$12~\mathrm{m~s^{-1}}$ and show the result in Table \ref{tb:params} and Fig. \ref{fig:valid_table}.
+We run 14 \dustpy models with combinations of $\alpha=10^{-4}$/$10^{-3}$ and \vfrag$=0.5$--$12~\mathrm{m~s^{-1}}$ and show the result in Table \ref{tb:model_flux} and Fig. \ref{fig:valid_table}.
 The results support the analytical findings in Section \ref{sec:analytical} that only appropriate combinations of disc turbulence and dust fragility can reproduce the general trend in multi-wavelength observations.
 We present dust size distributions for numerical models at $t=1$ and $3$ Myr as well as their synthetic observations at $\lambda=1.3$ and $3.0~\mathrm{mm}$ in Fig. \ref{fig:valid_model} for valid models and in Fig. \ref{fig:invalid_model} for invalid models.
-The continuum images of GM Aur are shown in Fig. \ref{fig:gmaur} for illustrative purposes.
+We remind readers that the continuum images of GM Aur shown in Fig. \ref{fig:gmaur} are only for illustrative purposes and that reproducing them is not the aim of this study.

 When turbulence is low ($\alpha=10^{-4}$), fragile dust with \vfrag of $1$--$2~\mathrm{m~s^{-1}}$ is required to reproduce two dust rings consistently at Bands 3 and 6 over the evolution.
-Under this given turbulence, more fragile dust with \vfrag$<1~\mathrm{m~s^{-1}}$ struggles to grow to larger sizes than can be trapped around the pressure bump in the outer disc (see the first row in Fig. \ref{fig:invalid_model}).
+Under this given turbulence, more fragile dust with \vfrag$<1~\mathrm{m~s^{-1}}$ struggles to grow to larger sizes that can be trapped around the pressure bump in the outer disc (see the first row in Fig. \ref{fig:invalid_model}).
 These small particles have lower opacities at millimetre observing wavelengths, rendering a nearly invisible outer dust rings at $\lambda=3~\mathrm{mm}$ (Band 3).
 When dust becomes more resilient (\vfrag $\gtrsim 4~\mathrm{m~s^{-1}}$), it continues to grow into centimetre regime and concentrates most dust mass to large particles, as shown in Models 5-7 (see Fig. \ref{fig:invalid_model}).
-The opacity of these large particles is also low in millimetre wavelengths, again resulting discs barely visible in ALMA synthetic observations (see Fig. \ref{fig:invalid_model}).
+The opacity of these large particles is also low in millimetre wavelengths, again resulting discs barely visible in ALMA synthetic observations.

 Similarly, more turbulent discs ($\alpha=10^{-3}$) require more resilient dust (\vfrag $=6$--$10~\mathrm{m~s^{-1}}$).
 But too resilient dust, like the one with \vfrag$>10\mathrm{m~s^{-1}}$ (Model 14 in Fig. \ref{fig:invalid_model}), again clusters in particles with sizes $a>10$ cm and fails to have two dust rings across two wavelengths through the 3-Myr evolution.
+Though infinitely increasing sensitivity can enable the detectability of some faint dust rings, we remind that any dust rings invisible in the current sensitivity are not the dust rings commonly seen in recent observations.